6 call center analytics guaranteed to

 Improve your customer interactions

 For example, if you look at the number of calls coming into your call center by the hour, you may find out that the busiest time is between 4 and 6 pm.
-This allows you to ensure sufficient staffing level and reduce wait times.
+This allows you to ensure sufficient staffing levels and reduce wait times.
 The result is clear – less stressed agents and happier customers.

 Make data-driven decisions